Pharmacy Benefits Manager

 Summary of Prescription Drug Benefits

-The state's prescription drug plans require a copay or coinsurance.
+The state's prescription drug plans require a copay.
 How much you pay depends on how the prescription is filled.

 Coordination of Benefits — Other Coverage

 Click here to find out how to request reimbursement for prescriptions if you have secondary coverage with the state group insurance program.

 Flu and Pneumococcal Vaccine Coverage